rcolyer/runvenv/README.md

 print(sys.executable)
 ```

 With the above script marked as an executable file, a Unix-like system will execute "`/usr/bin/env -S runvenv myscriptenv testscript.py`".
 Then runvenv will look in its search path for the environment named `myscriptenv`, find the python executable within that environment, and execute `testscript.py` with it.
+Preferencing the usage of `/usr/bin/env` to call runvenv allows the same shebang line to work identically across platforms, and both with and without root access for installing runvenv, requiring only a common environment name.
+For single system tools, the direct path location of runvenv can be placed on the shebang line.

 ## Search path